Understanding the Language Model to Solve the Symbolic Multi-Step Reasoning Problem from the Perspective of Buffer Mechanism: Improving Transformer's Data-Efficiency

 Based on the understanding of buffer mechanism, we propose a \textbf{Random Matrix-Based Algorithm (RMBA)}, specifically by substituting $\mW^{qk(l)}$ and $\mW^{vo(l)}$ with $\mW^{qk(l)}+\alpha^{(l)}\mZ^{(l-1)}$ and $\mW^{vo(l)}+\beta^{(l)}\mZ^{(l)}$, where $\{\alpha^{(l)}\}_{l=1}^L$ and $\{\beta^{(l)}\}_{l=1}^L$ are learnable parameters and $\{\mZ^{(l)}\}_{l=1}^L$ is a set of fixed random matrix following $N(0,1/d_m)$.
 In this case, the information storage representation changes from \texttt{[a]$\mW^{vo}$}+\texttt{[b]} to \texttt{[a]$\mW^{vo}$}+\texttt{[a]$\mZ$}+\texttt{[b]}, effectively creating a new buffer.

+In RMBA, when $\alpha^{(l)} \cdot \beta^{(l)} \geq 0$, the diagonal elements of $(\mW^{vo{(l-1)},\mathsf{T}} + \beta^{(l-1)} \mZ^{(l-1),\mathsf{T}})(\mW^{qk{(l)}} + \alpha^{(l)} \mZ^{(l-1)})$ will exhibit positive increments, thereby enhancing the model's reasoning generalization capability.
+Fig.~\ref{noise id compare} supports this perspective, while also showing that IMBA, based on induction heads, fails to improve multi-step reasoning performance.
+To strengthen the credibility of our results, we conducted a comprehensive sweep of hyperparameters such as weight decay, learning rate, and hidden dimensions ($d_m$ and $d_k$).
+The findings indicate that RMBA parameterization can more robustly reach a high accuracy by a certain number of training steps across a wider range of hyperparameters.
+Detailed experimental results can be found in Appendix \ref{appendix: add noise}.

-Fig.~\ref{noise id compare} illustrates the different results of the two methods.
-The baseline is a three-layer transformer model, which fails to learn a two-step reasoning task with only 30,000 samples.
-Under various hyperparameter settings, when $\alpha^{(l)}_{\text{ini}}\cdot \beta^{(l)}_{\text{ini}}\ge 0$, the RMBA algorithm significantly enhances the model's generalization ability, while the IMBA shows no effect.
-This experiment validates our buffer mechanism understanding.
-This result also demonstrates that multi-step reasoning is not achieved by simply ``stacking" multiple single-step reasonings.
+These results also demonstrate that multi-step reasoning is not achieved by simply ``stacking" multiple single-step reasonings.
 An algorithm that enhances single-step reasoning may not be applicable to multi-step reasoning.
-Therefore, investigating the mechanisms of multi-step reasoning is an important and meaningful topic.
+Therefore, investigating the multi-step reasoning is an important and meaningful topic.